-I stayed up till 2am last night to watch the inauguration of Barack Obama live on television.
-Two million cheering fans, as far as the eye could see, packed the Capitol Hill and the Washington Mall and turned a quadrennial domestic affair into a global celebration.
-Reporters and commentators talked ad nauseam about the historic significance of the first African-American president and the unprecedented challenges he now faces.
+I stayed up till 2 am last night to watch the inauguration of Barack Obama on live television.
+Two million cheering fans packed the Washington Mall and turned the quadrennial domestic ceremony into a global celebration.
+Reporters and pundits talked ad nauseam about the historic significance of the first African-American president.
 But this transformative moment in history defied narration and words.
 It speaks for itself.

+Better late than never, however, citizens eventually came to their senses last November and told the Republican Party that enough is enough.
 Struggling to salvage his tattered legacy, W defended himself in his farewell speech last week.
-“You may not agree with some of the tough decisions I have made, but I hope you can agree that I was willing to make the tough decisions," he said, sounding like a fifth-grader who flunked his Math test but wanted credit for having attempted all the questions.
-Unlike his predecessors, this two-term president is not getting any million-dollar book deal, keynote speaker invitation or Fortune 500 board seat.
-No one is offering and he probably doesn’t want them anyway.
-Our average Joe seems relieved to be finally out of the White House and content with spending a quiet retirement at his Texas ranch, riding horses and brushing up on third grade phonics.
+“You may not agree with some of the tough decisions I have made, but I hope you can agree that I was willing to make the tough decisions," he said, sounding like a fifth-grader who flunked his math test but wanted credit for attempting the questions.
+Just the same, our average Joe must be relieved to be finally out of the White House and content with spending a quiet retirement at his Texas ranch, riding horses and brushing up on grammar and spelling.